 Tell me more: What does an Ambassador do?

-VicSRC Ambassadors represent the students of their SRC/leadership group, and help two-way communication between their schools, and VicSRC Executive and staff.
+VicSRC Ambassadors represent the students of their school and help build communication between their leadership groups and the VicSRC Executive.

-Better connect SRCs and student leadership teams with VicSRC
+Better connects school and student leadership teams with VicSRC

-Enable a greater range of students to have a direct input into VicSRC’s activities (for example, meetings with the Department of Education, or VicSRC’s Recognition Awards)
+Enables a greater range of students to have a direct input into VicSRC’s activities (for example, meetings with the Department of Education, or VicSRC’s Student Voice Awards)

-Provide students with a platform to learn skills and gain experience as volunteers in the education sector
+Provides students with a platform to learn skills and gain experience as volunteers and advocates in the education sector

 Each VicSRC Ambassador will undertake a flexible role, participating in VicSRC advocacy, initiatives, and providing important feedback on what matters to the students they represent.